LiWangLab/Cardiomyocyte_Maturation/README.md

-# The codes that were used to study the effect of fibroblast to the maturation of cardiomyocyte.
+# The codes that were used to study the interaction of fibroblast to the maturation of cardiomyocyte.